Simon de Montfort, 5th Earl of Leicester: Later life

-Simon is described as a man of unflinching religious orthodoxy, deeply committed to the Dominican order and the suppression of heresy.
+Simon is described as a man of unflinching religious orthodoxy, deeply committed to the Dominican order and the uprooting of heresy.
 Dominic Guzman, later Saint Dominic, spent several years during the war in the Midi at Fanjeau, which was Simon's headquarters, especially in the winter months when the crusading forces were depleted.
 Simon had other key confederates in this enterprise, which many historians view as a conquest of southern lands by greedy men from the north.
 Many of them had been involved in the Fourth Crusade.
 One was Guy Vaux de Cernay, head of a Cistercian abbey not more than twenty miles from Simon's patrimony of Montfort Aumary, who accompanied the crusade in the Languedoc and became bishop of Carcassonne.
 Meanwhile, Peter de Vaux de Cernay, the nephew of Guy, wrote an account of the crusade.
 Historians generally consider this to be propaganda to justify the actions of the crusaders; Peter justified their cruelties as doing "the work of God" against morally depraved heretics.
 He portrayed outrages committed by the lords of the Midi as the opposite.

 Simon was an energetic campaigner, rapidly moving his forces to strike at those who had broken their faith with him – and there were many, as some local lords switched sides whenever the moment seemed propitious.
 The Midi was a warren of small fortified places, as well as home to some highly fortified cities, such as Toulouse, Carcassonne and Narbonne.
 Simon showed ruthlessness and daring as well as being particularly brutal with those who betrayed their pledges – as for example, Martin Algai, lord of Biron.
 In 1213 Simon defeated Peter II of Aragon at the Battle of Muret.
 This completed the defeat of the Albigensians, but Simon carried on the campaign as a war of conquest.
 He was appointed lord over all the newly acquired territory as Count of Toulouse and Duke of Narbonne (1215).
 He spent two years in warfare in many parts of Raymond's former territories; he besieged Beaucaire, which had been taken by Raymond VII of Toulouse, from 6 June 1216 to 24 August 1216.